rer145/Data-Visualization/project-2/readme.md

 ### How is Sleep Quality Calculated?

 One of the most important fields in the data is the **Sleep Quality**.
 This number is proprietary to the Sleep Cycle application, so we should really try to understand it.
-Thankfully, the developers of the application have put together a great support article that explains [https://support.sleepcycle.com/hc/en-us/articles/206704659-How-is-Sleep-Quality-calculated-](how the sleep quality is calculated).
+Thankfully, the developers of the app have put together a great support article that explains [https://support.sleepcycle.com/hc/en-us/articles/206704659-How-is-Sleep-Quality-calculated-](how the sleep quality is calculated).

 The sleep quality is based on four main measurements:
 1. Amount of time in bed